Hawker Siddeley Harrier: Royal Air Force

+Falklands War

 In the Falklands War (Guerra de las Malvinas) in 1982, 10 Harrier GR.3s of No. 1 Squadron operated from the aircraft carrier HMS Hermes.
 As the RAF Harrier GR.3 had not been designed for naval service, the 10 aircraft had to be rapidly modified prior to the departure of the task force.
 Special sealants against corrosion were applied and a new deck-based inertial guidance aid was devised to allow the RAF Harrier to land on a carrier as easily as the Sea Harrier.
 Transponders to guide aircraft back to the carriers during night-time operations were also installed, along with flares and chaff dispensers.

-As there was little space on the carriers, two requisitioned merchant container ships, Atlantic Conveyor and Atlantic Causeway, were modified with temporary flight decks and used to carry Harriers and helicopters to the South Atlantic.
-The Harrier GR.3s focused on providing close air support to the ground forces on the Falklands and attacking Argentine positions; suppressing enemy artillery was often a high priority.
-Sea Harriers were also used in the war, primarily conducting fleet air defence and combat air patrols against the threat of attacking Argentine fighters.
-However, both Sea Harriers and Harrier GR.3s were used in ground-attack missions against the main airfield and runway at Stanley.
+Due to limited space aboard the aircraft carriers, two requisitioned merchant container ships, Atlantic Conveyor and Atlantic Causeway, were modified with temporary flight decks to transport Harrier aircraft and helicopters to the South Atlantic.

+Harrier GR.3s were primarily employed in providing close air support for ground forces on the Falklands, with a particular emphasis on suppressing Argentine artillery.
+Sea Harriers were primarily tasked with conducting combat air patrols in response to the threat posed by Argentine aircraft.
+Both Sea Harriers and Harrier GR.3s were employed in ground-attack operations against the airfield and runway at Stanley.